JJNod88/PP1_html_css/README.md

 For UX, I kept in mind the Five pillars of good UX, and used these as foundations for my Website.

 ## 1. Strategy Plane -
-I used Wireframes for the basic design, utilised traditional football colours, kept the site simple, engaging and intuitive.
 * I have explained the strategy around the site in detail in my Values page [here](#Value)
+    * Why the product exists, its goals and who are the users.
+* I used Wireframes for the basic design, utilised traditional football colours, kept the site simple, engaging and intuitive.

 ## 2. Scope Plane -
 This includes the features needed to provide content, material and access for Users.
 * You can find this in detail [here](#Features) in my Features section.
+    * I needed to ensure the content was relevant and what the key functions were for a User of the site - Benefits, locations, feedback from current users, access to team information and the ability to sign up.

 ## 3. Structure Plane -
 ### Structure

 * For the site I have used HTML for the core structure and CSS for styling -
     * HTML structuring:
         * My structure includes four pages, each with: Header & Nav > Sections with headers, divs and additional elements > Footer & Nav.
         * Each page is ordered to go left to right, with the suitable direction of the Landing Page, Community Page and then the Sign Up page where users have had sufficient time and knowledge on whether they would like to sign up.
         * Whilst I followed the industry standard for a core html structure, I used Flexboxes to structure my content throughout.
             * This proved extremely beneficial in structuring each section.
 I used no more than 3 divs per section using display:flex, this meant each section is positioned equally in either 100%, 50% or 33% divs.
 This increases the visual consistency and display of my content, and allowed my elements to be aligned.
+        * The site structure and its elements can be easily changed.
         * I ensured I correctly linked my CSS stylesheet (checked using the background color technique) with appropriate SEO key words so my site is searchable on the internet.
         * Because of the way I structured my site, I was able to duplicate many of my html elements into new pages.
 This was great for time saving and consistency.
         * For the sections of my site, i used multiples of 90px when possible to keep the site consistent.